Redox Reaction (Oxidation-Reduction Reaction)

 Identifying Redox Reactions

-What Happens in Redox Reactions?
+What Happens in a Redox Reaction?

 When a nickel (Ni) strip is placed in an aqueous solution of copper (II) sulfate (CuSO4), an immediate reaction occurs.
 Copper metal begins to deposit on the strip.
-The only source for metallic copper in this system is the copper (II) ions (Cu2+) in solution.
+The only source of metallic copper in this system is the copper (II) ions (Cu2+) in the solution.
 The reaction is represented as follows.